 The length of a solar day, as this duration is called, is not exactly 24 hours long.
 It varies throughout the year because of the elliptical shape of Earth's orbit and its axial tilt.
 It is longer than 24 hours around the summer and winter solstices and shorter than 24 hours around the spring (vernal) and fall (autumnal) equinoxes.

 On most days, solar noon does not occur at the same time as noon on your watch.
 Around the solstices, solar noon occurs a few minutes later than the previous day.
-For example, on December 21, 2022—the day of the Northern Hemisphere winter solstice—solar noon in New York is at 11:54 am EST. On January 4, 2023, the day of the latest sunrise, solar noon takes place 6 minutes later, at 12:00 Noon EST. The following day, January 4, solar noon falls at 12:01 EST, and keeps getting later throughout January.
+For example, on December 21, 2024—the day of the Northern Hemisphere winter solstice—solar noon in New York is at 11:54 (11:54 am) EST. On January 3, 2025, the day of the latest sunrise, solar noon takes place 6 minutes later, at 12:00 Noon EST. The following day, January 4, solar noon falls at 12:01 EST, and keeps getting later throughout January.

 As solar noons increasingly occur later, sunrises and sunsets also steadily occur later each day after the winter solstice.
 This is why a location's earliest sunset occurs before, and its latest sunrise occurs after the winter solstice.

 The dates for the earliest sunset and latest sunrise for a location also depend on its latitude.
 Locations closer to the equator have their earliest sunset sometime in November.
 Locations at higher latitudes, on the other hand, have their earliest sunset later, closer to the actual date of the winter solstice.